alpeshdgapps/photoid-india-legal/data-deletion.md

 - In-app deletion is immediate for app-managed photos and app-managed generated files
 - Files saved to public folders such as Downloads may need to be deleted manually from your device's file manager

 The main exception is paid studio-quality export.
-When you use that feature, the selected photo is temporarily processed by a third-party AI processing provider for background removal or background cleanup.
+When you use that feature, the photo you capture is temporarily processed by a third-party AI processing provider for background removal or background cleanup.
 Our current provider states that input and output data is automatically removed after about one hour by default.
 Details of the provider are in our Privacy Policy (Third-Party Services).

 ---